Guide to probate

 How to do it yourself

 It's a morbid topic, but when someone dies, if you're in charge of sorting out their property, money and other possessions, you may need to go through a process known as 'probate'.
-And while this can be yet another thing to deal with at a difficult time, it's something you can usually do yourself, which can save you £1,000s.
-This guide explains the step-by-step process to follow.
+And while this can be yet another thing to deal with at a difficult time, it's often something you can do yourself, which can save you £1,000s.
+This guide explains how.

 What is probate?